Information We Collect

 - Business Changes.
 If we become involved in a merger, acquisition, sale of assets, bankruptcy, reorganization, dissolution, or other transaction or if the ownership of all or substantially all of our business otherwise changes, we may transfer your information to a third party or parties in connection therewith.

 - Investigations and Law.
-We reserve the right to investigate fraud and abuse on the Site and Services and enforce and apply the Terms.
+We reserve the right to investigate any possible fraud and abuse on the Site and Services and enforce and apply the Terms.
 We may disclose information about you to third parties if we have a good faith belief that such disclosure is reasonably necessary to:

 - Take action regarding suspected illegal activities;